thebillington/devember17/README.md

 ### Bouncing ball

 A simple bouncing ball drawn using turtle.
 Very basic implementation of gravity and range checks for position of the ball.

+## Day 6

+### Rotating rectangle

+Simple program to rotate the points of a square based on some angle a in degrees.